Purchasing: Negotiating

 Negotiating is a key skillset in the purchasing field.
 One of the goals of purchasing agents is to acquire goods per the most advantageous terms of the buying entity (or simply, the "buyer").
 Purchasing agents typically attempt to decrease costs while meeting the buyer's other requirements such as an on-time delivery, compliance to the commercial terms and conditions (including the warranty, the transfer of risk, assignment, auditing rights, confidentiality, remedies, etc.).

 Good negotiators, those with high levels of documented "cost savings", receive a premium within the industry relative to their compensation.
 Depending on the employment agreement between the buyer and the employer, buyer's cost savings can result in the creation of value to the business, and may result in a flat-rate bonus, or a percentage payout to the purchasing agent of the documented cost savings.

 Purchasing departments, while they can be considered as a support function of the key business, are actually revenue generating departments.
-For example, if the company needs to buy $30 million USD of widgets and the purchasing department secures the widgets for $25M USD, the purchasing department would have saved the company $5M USD.
-That savings could exceed the annual budget of the department, which in effect would pay the department's overhead - the employee's salaries, computers, office space, etc.
+For example, if the company needs to buy US$30 million of widgets and the purchasing department secures the widgets for $25M, the purchasing department would have saved the company $5M.
+That saving could exceed the annual budget of the department, which in effect would pay the department's overhead - the employee's salaries, computers, office space, etc.